GammaStrategies/uniswapv3-risk-mitigation/Notes on Uniswap v3 Risk Mitigation.md

-## Notes on Uniswap v3 Arbitrage
+## Notes on Uniswap v3 Risk Mitigation

 ###

 **All current Visor LP managed positions are secured;, deposits for all management contract have been paused, and withdrawals available as always.**

-On Thursday, Nov 25th 1:18pm UTC an economic attack was carried out on [Visor's OHM-ETH 1% LP management contract](https://etherscan.io/token/0x65bc5c6a2630a87c2b494f36148e338dd76c054f) by a malicious arbitrageur.
+On Thursday, Nov 25th 1:18pm UTC an economic attack was carried out on [Visor's OHM-ETH 1% LP management contract](https://etherscan.io/token/0x65bc5c6a2630a87c2b494f36148e338dd76c054f) by a malicious contract.
 Users funds were secured in full and deposit caps lowered were to put a hold on new deposits until a deposit proxy is deployed into production.

-*Later on that day several internal test contracts being used to test management strategies with Visor treasury assets were also arbitraged, this time by an EOA.
+*Later on that day several internal test contracts being used to test management strategies with Visor treasury assets were also targeted, this time by an EOA.
 Our test contracts operated without the usual deposit safeguards (whitelist, restrictive deposit caps, limiting the share of the pool the vault represents), making these profitable transactions possible.
 As these transactions occurred under a looser safety standard, outside the Visor platform, we will focus on the public OHM-ETH Hypervisor.*

 Here we outline the sequence of events carried out by the malicious OHM-ETH attacker.